 My research has been internationally recognised.
 Based on my work, I have been invited as a keynote speaker to international conferences and the debate on national policy on assessment.
 Additionally, I have served as a Joint Coordinator of International Association of Teachers of English as a Foreign Language, English for Specific Purposes, Special Interest Group (IATEFL ESP SIG).
 I was Editor-in-Chief of the Journal of NELTA, an open access ELT journal published by Nepal English Language Teachers’ Association (NELTA) and a co-editor of Profesional and Academic English, the journal of the IATEFL ESP SIG.
 I was Editor of Journal of Language and Education published by National Research University Higher School of Economics, Moscow, Russia.

-Faculty Teaching Excellence Award (evaluated by students, team award) for LB170 Communication skills for business and management which I chair
+Faculty Teaching Excellence Award 2018 (evaluated by students, team award) for LB170 Communication skills for business and management of which I am the academic lead.

 Gold Medal for best practice paper 2014 (with Christopher Walsh, Clare Woodward & Mike Solly) by Asian Association of Open Universities for The potential of mobile phones to transform teacher professional development.

 ELTons 2013 Award (team award) by the British Council for Local Innovation (English in Action team)